 Spectrum Mobile operates using the Verizon network and is another relative newcomer to the MVNO space.
 Spectrum Mobile was launched by Charter in June of 2018.
 Spectrum Mobile operates in a similar manner as Xfinity Mobile.
 The carrier requires you to be a current Spectrum Internet subscriber, however, while this may serve as a limitation for some — it does have a benefit for Spectrum Mobile users.
-The carrier operates using a combination of the Verizon network and WiFi for your data needs, which should help to keep your costs down a bit.
-At present, Spectrum is noted as having “thousands” of WiFi hotspots available nationwide.
+The carrier operates using a combination of the Verizon network and a nationwide WiFi hotspot network for your data needs, which should help to keep your costs down a bit.

 In terms of plans, you can choose between an unlimited offering, or by the GB.

 - Unlimited Talk, Text & Data (speeds may be reduced after 20GB) – $45 (per line) per month